 - How much will it cost to heat your home with oil?

 - How do I maintain an oil boiler?

 For the estimated four million households not connected to the UK's gas network, an oil-powered central heating system with an oil boiler is a key alternative for heating a home.

 There are fewer oil boilers to choose from, but the market still offers a good degree of choice when upgrading your oil heating system.
-We've reviewed and rated more than 20 models on measures including reliability.
+We've reviewed and rated more than 80 models on measures including reliability.

 An oil central heating system works in a similar way to a gas-powered system.
 But instead of using a gas boiler, it uses an oil-fired boiler to heat water.
 This provides the central heating via radiators and hot water through the taps in your home.

 The main difference between the two systems is that you'll need to have your oil supply delivered and stored in a tank.
 You can read more about heating oil tanks, prices and ordering in our guide to heating oil.

 We've also found that it’s common for the hot water temperature to decline in oil systems, as more water is used.
 For more information on the pros and cons of an oil central heating system, see our home heating systems guide.